 Annotating descriptions of tables in scientific articles requires expert knowledge about the content of the article and is very time-consuming.
 Therefore, there is a limit to the amount of training data that can be created using expert annotations.
-In this section, we propose an automatic table-description extraction process using the corresponding latex files of scientific articles.
-Using latex sources, we can easily locate paragraphs of the article that include a reference to a table.
+In this section, we propose a pipeline to extract tabledescription pairs using the corresponding LaTeX files of scientific articles.
+Using LaTeX sources, we can easily locate paragraphs of the article that include a reference to a table.
 This way, we can collect an arbitrarily large number of table-description pairs from any scientific domain.